 Binance, a Malta-based company, is one of the most popular crypto exchanges in the world.
 However, it is no longer serving U.S.-based traders, so Binance does not report to the IRS. instead, it operates a separate site for Americans traders: Binance.US.

 Nevertheless, U.S. traders should absolutely include original Binance.com records in their crypto capital gains and capital loss tax calculations.

 How Binance tax reporting works

-When it comes to paying taxes, many crypto investors and traders are using crypto tax calculator software to automatically import their trading history from cryptocurrency exchanges like Binance.
+When it comes to paying taxes, many crypto investors and traders are using crypto tax software to automatically import their trading history from cryptocurrency exchanges like Binance.

-Once all exchange data is in, the software calculates total capital gains or losses across all exchanges and automatically generates the necessary cryptocurrency tax forms.
+Once all exchange data is in, the software calculates total capital gains or losses across all exchanges and automatically generates the necessary crypto tax forms.
 You can also see your net gain or loss and estimated tax liability.

 Luckily, Binance has only disabled trading and crypto deposits for U.S. users, at least for the time being.
-That means that you can still log on to their platform to retrieve your transaction data CSVs — as well as to withdraw any remaining crypto.
+That means that you can still log on to the platform to retrieve your transaction data CSVs — as well as to withdraw any remaining crypto.
 API key connections are still functional as well.